-Ask any Top Blogger in your Niche what the most important thing in Blogging is and they will all tell you in one way or another,
+Ask any Top Blogger in your Niche their secret to making money blogging is, and they will all tell you in one way or another,

 That’s pretty much it.

-It sounds so easy, but it’s the one thing that almost all Bloggers struggle with.
+It sounds so easy, but it’s the one thing that almost all of us Bloggers struggle with.

 There is a secret formula to creating a viral Blog Post.